echoLsTest/svn2git/README.md

 # svn2git
-Migrating repositories from Subversion (SVN) to Git
+Migrating repositories from Subversion (SVN) to Git with history